mpv-player/mpv/DOCS/man/en/input.rst

     ``<skip>`` subtitle events is displayed. ``<skip>`` can be negative to step backwards.

+``sub_seek <skip>``
+    Seek to the next (skip set to 1) or the previous (skip set to -1) subtitle.
+    This is similar to ``sub_step``, except that it seeks video and audio instead of adjusting the subtitle delay.

+    Like with ``sub_step``, this works with external text subtitles only.
+For embedded text subtitles (like with Matroska), this works only with subtitle events that have already been displayed.

 ``osd [<level>]``
     Toggle OSD level.
 If ``<level>`` is specified, set the OSD mode (see ``--osd-level`` for valid values).